By Tracy Murnan Stackhouse and Sarah K. Scharfenaker

 Another elementary student we worked with loved video modeling so much that he has had over 10 videos created to help him learn everything from toileting to increasing the range of foods eaten to participating in PE class to finishing worksheets independently at school.
 For the toileting task, everything was videotaped, from going into the room to clothing management to actually getting the mechanics of going in the toilet down to washing his hands at completion.

 The filming of this “private” behavior took some creative camera angles, but it really allowed this boy to make the associations necessary to understand the whole toileting idea and process.
 It also highlighted the FXS learning style.

 Prior to the video modeling intervention, each of the pieces of the toileting process had previously been taught as individual segments.
 However, this boy could not put the pieces together into a meaningful “whole” so he had not been able to learn from the segmental, discrete teaching process.
-In contrast, the video model presents the task in its entirety, thus, the sequential processing and instruction is minimized allowing for the gestalt of the process to be conveyed, thus allowing for optimal learning.
-This method lead to his acquisition of the skill after only two attempts following viewing of the tape several times.
-He generalized the skill right away, successfully toileting at home, school and even at a public venue all within the first two weeks of learning how.
+In contrast, the video model presents the task in its entirety, thus, the sequential processing and instruction are minimized allowing for the gestalt of the process to be conveyed, thus allowing for optimal learning.
+This method leads to his acquisition of the skill after only two attempts following several viewings of the tape.
+He generalized the skill right away, successfully toileting at home, school, and even at a public venue all within the first two weeks of learning how.

-As the cases illustrate, video modeling can assist in the acquisition, or improvement, of a variety of social or language skills to specific job or daily living skills.
-The method requires the upfront planning and time to create a proper model, but in the end is a valuable tool.
+As the cases illustrate, video modeling can assist in the acquisition, or improvement, of a variety of social or language skills for a specific job or daily living skill.
+The method requires upfront planning and time to create a proper model, but in the end, is a valuable tool.
 We have found most of the individuals with FXS love watching the tapes, and their emulation of the model comes readily when the real situation arises.
 It has proven to be a wonderful tool for skill acquisition and generalization.
 We plan to continue to use video modeling for multiple clinical issues and love the creative process of implementing this powerhouse strategy.